 Our highly qualified, specialist support staff are able to provide person-centred support for students, in accordance with Education, Health and Care Plans as agreed with your home local authority.
 We have won numerous excellence awards for the quality of our support.

-Our Transition Team are on hand to support access to college from as early as year 9 and, on request, will liaise with schools and families to prepare bespoke transition packages.
+Our Transition Team are on hand to support access to college from as early as year 9 in specialist and mainstream schools and, on request, will liaise with schools and families to prepare bespoke transition packages.
 They will also contribute to personal learning plans and ensure we provide the most appropriate means of support for their courses and ambitions.

 Our Facilities and Location